 Operational - changes in key personnel within the Senior Management Team were considered to be a significant risk, but this has been managed through effective recruitment and succession planning.
-The financial impact on the Academy's ability to fulfil it's strategic and operational priorities in the future was seen to be a risk; Academy staff will contribute actively to consultations on future funding changes as a result.
+The financial impact on the Academy's ability to fulfil its' strategic and operational priorities in the future was seen to be a risk; Academy staff will contribute actively to consultations on future funding changes as a result.
 Lack of stability in Sixth Form numbers poses a risk to the operation of the Key Stage 5 provision; this is being countered through budget setting and student recruitment efforts.

 The Academy has continued to strengthen its risk management process throughout the year by improving the process and ensuring staff awareness.
-A risk register is maintained and reviewed and updated on a regular basis.
+A new risk register has been established and is maintained, reviewed and updated on a regular basis.